-- After two unexcused absences, a warning will be sent to the student and their advisor via e-mail indicating that one more absence may result in a withdrawal from the course. - After three absences, the student may be withdrawn from the course by the instructor.
+- After two unexcused absences, a warning will be sent to the student and their advisor via email indicating that one more absence will result in a withdrawal from the course. - After three absences, the student will be withdrawn from the course by the instructor.
 If the third absence occurs prior to the withdrawal deadline, the student will receive a "W" grade if the instructor or student initiates withdrawal from the course.